Khamgaon Lok Sabha constituency

 Khamgaon Lok Sabha constituency was a Lok Sabha (Parliamentary) constituency of Maharashtra state in western India.
 This constituency was in existence during Lok Sabha elections of 1962, 1967 and 1971 for the 3rd to 5th Lok Sabha.
 It was abolished for 1977 Lok Sabha elections, with creation of new Washim (Lok Sabha constituency) in neighbouring Akola district.
 It was reserved for Scheduled Caste candidate.
+After 2008 delimitation, some areas including the former Khamgaon Lok Sabha cnstituency and its full assembly segment were included in the Buldhana (Lok Sabha constituency).